 Q: Does Huawei spy on people who use its phones?

 A: There has never been any verifiable evidence that Huawei spies on smartphone users.
-Now, it almost certainly does track user data, which is a common practice with smartphones and other electronics.
+Now, it almost certainly does track user data, which is common practice with smartphones and other electronics.
 This means that anonymized user information is transmitted to Huawei for the purposes of tracking how people use its products.
 But there has never been any hard evidence to support the allegations that Huawei conducts illegal spying using its smartphones or any other devices.

 Q: Is it legal to buy/own Huawei phones?